programminghistorian/ph-submissions/lessons/collaborative-digital-humanities-anaconda-jupyter.md

 # Lesson goals

-Sharability and repeatabilty are core goals for all research, and this tutorial will help you meet those goals more easily in your digital humanities research.
-Here we show you how to combine the power of [Anaconda](https://anaconda.org) (an environment manager) with [Jupyter](http://jupyter.org), a browser-based interactive development environment (compatible with python, R, Julia, etc.), to build a development environment where you can easily create sharable NLP research.
+Sharability and repeatabilty are core goals for all research, and this tutorial will help you meet those goals more easily with your digital humanities research.
+Here we show you how to combine the power of [Anaconda](https://anaconda.org) (an environment manager) with [Jupyter](http://jupyter.org), (a browser-based interactive development environment), to create a development environment conducive to creating reproducible digital humanities research.
+We also provie a use-case, demonstrating how to use python to codify and automate your MALLET NLP analysis.

-This tutorial will show you how to set up a complete notebook environment.
 This tutorial is geared toward intermediate to advanced users who are comfortable using the command line and already know some python.

 # Anaconda makes it easy to build re-createable development environments.